csce3513/Team1/README.txt

 ----------
 BattleChess is a pilot project to create a Java turn-based chess game.

-Installation Instructions
+***Installation Instructions***
 ----------
-1: In upper left corner of "CSCE3513/Team1" directory, click "ZIP" button to download directory as .zip file.
+1: Download .zip file here: http://dl.dropbox.com/u/7301352/chess-2012-05-02.zip .
-2: Once .zip file is downloaded, extract entire project folder anywhere.
+2: Extract contents anywhere on local machine.
-3: Browse folder to "BattleChess\build\" directory.
+3: Browse extracted contents to "chess\build\".
-4: Double click on "BattleChess.html" to open game in default web browser.
+4: Open "battlechess.html" to open game in default web browser.
+Be sure that java is enabled.

 Game Instructions
 ----------
 Standard chess game with alternating turns between the players: white first, then black.

 Controls
 ----------
 Click on a piece once to select it.
 Then click on the square you would like to move to or take a piece from.
 Clicking on the "New Game" button at any time will start a new game.

 Known bugs
 ----------